Sustainability data

 • *1 Corporate officers are excluded from the calculation.

-• *3 Calculated based on the provision of the Act on the Promotion of Women’s Active Engagement in Professional Life (Act No. 64 of 2015), excluding executive officers.
+• *3 Calculated based on the provision of the Act on the Promotion of Women’s Active Engagement in Professional Life (Act No. 64 of 2015), excluding corporate officers.

 • *5 The Group builds and operates a unique and fair merit-based HR system in which salaries, positions, etc. are determined according to the performance (demonstration ability) of each employee, regardless of gender, race, etc. Accordingly, the same wage system is applied regardless of gender, and personnel evaluations are conducted based on the same criteria for both men and women, and there are no differences between men and women in the personnel system.
 The main factors contributing to the differences in wages between male and female workers are the following: